ecociel/mcp-app-python/README.md

 * **`WIDGET_URI` and `_meta["openai/outputTemplate"]`**: these must match.
 They are the contract between the tool definition and the widget resource.
 * **`mimeType`**: Make sure the client knows how to handle `text/html+skybridge`.
 If your client expects `text/html` exactly, adapt accordingly.
 * **`structuredContent`**: This is how you send machine-readable data to the widget.
 Keep it small and predictable.
-* **Sandboxing & security**: When rendering HTML from your server in a client, restrict what it can do (sandbox iframes, CSP, sanitize inputs, etc.).
-Serving arbitrary HTML can be a security risk.

 ---